-- 1) Approval, with optional comments,
+- 1) Approval, with optional comments

-- 2) Negative with comments, or
+- 2) Negative with reasons (the reasons for a negative vote shall be given and if possible, should include specific wording or actions that would resolve the objection)

-- 3) Abstain with justification.
+- 3) Abstain, with optional comments

-A voter may change his or her ballot by either submitting a new ballot before the close of the ballot period, or by sending a request to change the ballot to the responsible AHRI staff person via email before the close of the ballot period; a voter's ballot may not be changed without written instruction to do so.
+A voter may change their ballot by either submitting a new ballot before the close of the ballot period, or by sending a request to change the ballot to the responsible AHRI staff person via email before the close of the ballot period; a voter's ballot may not be changed without written instruction to do so.
 The voter shall be sent a written confirmation of the change.